EUye9IM/dotfiles/README.md

 ## TODO

-1. vim buffer-line
-2. user in the 'bad network environment' need mirrors
+1. user in the 'bad network environment' need mirrors
-3. install_from_url install_from_github
+2. install_from_url install_from_github
-4. vim layout